4 October 2023

 Tagged by

-NHS Lothian Charity has recently funded sensory equipment at the Royal Hospital for Children and Young People to improve the experience of children in hospital.
+Thanks to your support the Royal Hospital for Children and Young People has received sensory equipment to improve the experience of children in hospital.

-The equipment is used on the Crichton ward by the play specialists who support children in pre and post operative care.
+The equipment is used on the Crichton ward by the play specialists who support children before and after surgery.
 Quite often, the children are hungry, as they are fasting, and distressed and confused, as they are in a new place.
 Play and sensory experiences help alleviate some of that stress and can act as a distraction.

 The sensory trolleys have now become an integral part of daily life on the ward.
 Lesley-Ann Peacock, Nursery Supervisor, explains more about the sensory trolley she uses in her area: